xlphs/age-gender-embeds/README.md

 Put 512D embeddings in a CSV file, then call run.py with `--features` argument.

+Although UTKFaces are tightly cropped, I have tested with 5% margin for LFW gender and accuracy is not affected.

 ### TODO

 - Try embeddings from models trained with different loss functions
+   - Tried ArcFace and it is not suitable for this task
 - Use embeddings to estimate race and/or expression